2024 Education in New York Summit - Home

 1 hour

 New York is in the midst of transforming education to suit our current digital era.
 We are enabling smart schools with tools which are modernizing what we call the classroom.
-Our schools are using interactive resources and various new technologies, dealing with securing connectivity solutions, and altering programs built for our students to engage in a dynamic and impactful; learning environment on a daily basis.
-Innovations have significantly improved the quality and accessibility of education, making learning more aligned with the digital age in general.
-This session will dive into the newest technology, STEM education, pitfalls and considerations of the latest tools, trends, privacy and safety precautions, equity, supporting both in-person and digital learning, and more.
+Our schools are using interactive resources and new technologies, securing connectivity solutions and altering programs built for our students to engage in a dynamic and impactful learning environment on a daily basis.
+Innovations have significantly improved the quality and accessibility of education, making learning more aligned with the digital age.
+This session will dive into the newest technology, STEM education, pitfalls and considerations of the latest tools, privacy and safety precautions, equity and supporting both in-person and digital learning.

 Sean Crowley (Moderator)